Overview

 Eligibility

-The Pratten 2 South intensive services team is an interdisciplinary team that provides service to female children and youth between the ages of 8 and up to 18 years of age who present with severely impairing, complex mental health needs (emotional, behavioural, and learning needs) and complex family dynamics.
+The Pratten 2 South inpatient services include an interdisciplinary team that provides service to female children and youth from 8 and up to 18 years of age who present with severely impairing, complex mental health needs (emotional, behavioural, and learning needs) and complex family dynamics.

 • behavioural issues such as aggression, including harm to self and others